akeneo/pim-api-docs/content/apps/create-the-ux-of-your-app.md

 A poor app user experience causes users frustration and can negatively impact both, your brand and Akeneo brand.
 Use this documentation to design usable & intuitive apps, which should ultimately help with:

-* Reducing the number of customers reaching out to the support team
+* Reducing the number of customers reaching out to your support team
 * Increasing the number of closed deals
-* Increasing the adoption & user engagement
+* Increasing user adoption, engagement & satisfaction
 :::

 To illustrate our recommendations, we created some examples through a sample app.
-For those mockups, we used the [Akeneo Design System](http://dsm.akeneo.com/).If you’re interested in using the Akeneo Design System for the creation of your app, please reach out to your Akeneo point of contact.
+For those mockups, we used the [Akeneo Design System](http://dsm.akeneo.com/).
+If you’re interested in using the Akeneo Design System for the creation of your app, please reach out to your Akeneo point of contact.

 <!------------------------------ end of the Overview ------------------------------------>